How to add closed captions to your YouTube videos in 2024

 how to add youtube captions upload subtitle 2

-Ready to upload some captions!
-Use the “with timing” option, since you already exported your captions with timing.
+Use the “with timing” option, since YouTube exports your captions with timing.

 Then you can make any changes you need to (if you changed anything in the audio, now is the time to find the changes and add them to the captions).